Teaching Resources

 • Conversational Quizzes

 This is a quiz format I developed in accordance with the Universal Design for Learning principle of varying methods for response.
 Students work in pairs and record themselves talking through their responses to the quiz prompt/question.
-You can find an overview of the assignment and a template for the quiz instructions here.

 Lillian Nave interviewed me about this assignment for the Think UDL podcast.
 You can listen to the episode here!